letrunghieu/active/README.md

 ### Changes in version 2.3

-* Support new method `Active::routePattern`.
+* Support new method `Active::routeParam`.
 This method check the current route name and route parameters with some specific values.

 For more details about usage see: [this page](http://www.hieule.info/products/active-class-helper-laravel-4/)